React, Outsource, or Prevent? Find Your Association’s Maintenance Style

 The good news is that by partnering with a proactive management company, you can ensure that maintenance is tackled on a consistent and ongoing basis.

-The not-so-good news is that many boards and California HOA management companies decide to delay necessary repairs because they don’t have the expertise, bandwidth or resources needed to accomplish this.
+The not-so-good news is that many boards and Nevada HOA management companies decide to delay necessary repairs because they don’t have the expertise, bandwidth or resources needed to accomplish this.
 And in the long-run, this ends up costing much more than the initial maintenance.
 Delaying maintenance can cause small problems to become much larger down the road, which may require special assessments from residents.
-Want to learn more?
-Complete the form on this page to download our white paper, Pay Now or Pay (More) Later?
-Making the Most of Your Reserve Study and Maintenance Budget.

 Most management companies and boards tackle maintenance according to one of three styles.
 They may react to maintenance needs on a problem-to-problem basis, rely on third parties to manage maintenance or have a solid preventative maintenance plan in place.
 Not sure which one characterizes your association?
 Read below to learn more about the three most common styles.